SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/Compilation_process_and_libraries.md

   - file path
   - library architecture (use `file` as in cli commands above; you may need to follow symlinks)
   - library version (use `strings` as in cli commands above)
+  - (you could skip all paths with `snap`: they are certainly snap packet manager environments completely unrelated to cross-compilation)
 - Identify (file path and version) the three libraries in cross-development diagram above:
-  - Build-time library (in VM)
+  - Build-time library (in VM, see note 1 below)
-  - Run-time library (in raspi)
+  - Run-time library (in raspi, see note 1 below)
-  - Debug library (in VM)
+  - Debug library (in VM, see note 2 below)
 - libc library is downwards compatible.
 Can you be sure that executables built on this setup and target Debian Bookworm will run on
   - Debian Bullseye (glibc version 2.31)?
   - Debian Buster (glibc version 2.28)?

-You surely get perplexed with all different paths and library versions.
+**Note 1**: You surely get perplexed with all different paths and library versions.
 To nail the findings to reality, you can always ask chatGPT to create a C program that prints out both compile-time and run-time glibc versions... for your convenience find the code below, and test it both with native and cross-compilation.
 ```c
 #include <stdio.h>
 #include <gnu/libc-version.h>